Home

 When, as expected, the state legislators declared Lester Maddox the winner some weeks later, CBS newsman Harry Reasoner quipped that the Georgia House of Representatives had once again made an honest man of Walter Cronkite.

-A direct consequence of the calls in Maryland and Georgia was that CBS fired Louis Harris and established a permanent unit within the News Division to handle election forecasting, hiring a sampling expert named Warren Mitofsky from the Bureau of the Census to run it.
+A direct consequence of the missed calls in Maryland and Georgia was that CBS fired Louis Harris and established a permanent unit within the News Division to handle election forecasting, hiring a sampling expert named Warren Mitofsky from the Bureau of the Census to run it.
 Under his direction, the CBS Election Unit contributed many major advances in survey research over the next 30 years, including the exit poll.